-Aquarius consists of 83 unpatented placer claims totaling 1,660 acres (672 hectares) located in the Clayton Valley, approximately 3 miles (5 kilometres) southwest of the Silver Peak Mine.
+Aquarius consists of 90 unpatented placer claims totaling 1,800 acres (728 hectares) located in the Clayton Valley, approximately 3 miles (5 kilometres) southwest of the Silver Peak Mine.
 Nevada Sunrise owns a 100% interest in Aquarius with no applicable royalties.
 Aquarius was acquired by staking in January and May 2016 following a review of the results of proprietary gravity surveys carried out by a geological team led by Dr. John Oldow of the University of Texas, Dallas, which outlined a significant gravity low indicative of a deep, faulted sub-basin.
+Seven additional contiguous claims were staked at Aquarius in March 2017.

-A follow-up time domain electromagnetic ("TDEM") survey carried out by Nevada Sunrise in March 2016 detected conductive horizons at depths ranging between 250 and 450 metres.
-Nevada Sunrise plans to submit a permit application to the U.S. Bureau of Land Management (the "BLM") for a drill program to test for lithium brines at Aquarius.
+A follow-up time domain electromagnetic ("TDEM") survey carried out by Nevada Sunrise in March 2016 detected conductive horizons at depths ranging between 250 and 450 metres in the western portion of the property.
+Nevada Sunrise has received a permit from the BLM for a drill program to test for lithium brines at Aquarius.